ryppl/boost-history/committee/LWG/proposals/exported-concept-maps.rst

   :ins:`- end example]`

-4. :ins:`An exported associated function definition of an exported concept map template is visible when the concept map template's template parameters can be deduced (14.9.2) from the corresponding associated function requirement, as specified below.The concept map template is then instantiated with the deduced template arguments; the resulting concept map is an exported concept map whose exported associated function requirements are visible.
-Deduction of the concept map template's template arguments depending on the form of the associated function requirement:`
+5. :ins:`An exported associated function definition of an exported concept map template is visible when the concept map template's template parameters can be deduced (14.9.2) from the corresponding associated function requirement, as specified below.The concept map template is then instantiated with the deduced template arguments; the resulting concept map is an exported concept map whose exported associated function requirements are visible.
+Deduction of the concept map template's template arguments depends on the form of the associated function requirement:`

   * :ins:`When the associated function requirement is an associated non-member function requirement, template argument deduction attempts to deduce the concept map template's template parameters from the` :ins-emphasis:`parameter-type-list` :ins:`of the associated non-member function requirement.
 [Example:` ::